Round: A combat round from action point refresh until the last character acts. A round lasts 6 seconds, and there are 10 rounds in a minute.

 When your |negative hit point value| exceeds your body you die.

 Defenders Threshold: When attacking you must determine your target’s threshold, which is the number of hits you need to hit.
-To calculate the threshold use the chart below.
+To calculate the threshold start at 1 and use the chart below to adjust.
 If a threshold ends up below 1 you still need at least 1 hit to hit.
 You do get to count all net hits as bonus damage as normal.

 |Crouching||+1||This confers a -1 instead if the attacker is melee.
 Crouching can also make cover more effective.|